 “Gaming is more than just playing a game for stress release.
 There is a massive industry.
 Programs are now being molded around the other things beyond gaming itself: management, production, and marketing,” said Lee Hyde, director at UNC ResNet.

 How popular is esports?
 In 2018, more viewers watched esports than they did Major League Baseball or the National Hockey League.
 In 2019, more viewers tuned in to a single esports event than the Super Bowl.
-According to the Center for Generational Kinetics, “65% of American adults play video games.
+According to the Center for Generational Kinetics, “65% of American adults play video games, including playing games for real money.
 The average age of an American gamer is 33, and gamers are seven percent more likely than non-gamers to have a creative hobby.
 46% of gamers are female.”
 Millenials and Generation Z enjoy gaming, and this billion dollar industry continues to gain traction.
 Esports has continued to soar in popularity particularly during the COVID-19 pandemic, since gaming does not require teammates to be in close proximity.
 Individuals or teams can hone their skills while socially distancing at home.